 Questions Agency Response Actions RAG Constraints/Problems Target Date/Evidence Lead Person Desired Outcome 6a.
 Does the Board accept this Finding?
-Oge 17 Care (CSC) & agencies can believe that their duty is complete by sharing concerns with CSC and not taking responsibility for their own actions in the safeguarding arena.
+Children's Social Care (CSC) & Education There is a danger that agencies can believe that their duty is complete by sharing concerns with CSC and not taking responsibility for their own actions in the safeguarding arena.
 All agencies to be frequently reminded of their safeguarding responsibilities and the need for shared analysis.
 Best practice models to be promoted based on the strength of practice within the MASH.
-G March '15 and ongoing AC/ NL/ LSCB Shared analysis leading to increased early intervention, drawing on strengths of MASH partnership 6b.
-How will the Board establish whether this is a significant issue? agency thematic audits.
+G March '15 and ongoing AC/ NL/ LSCB Shared analysis leading to increased early intervention, drawing on strengths of MASH partnership Children's Social Care & Education By undertaking multi- agency thematic audits.
 Multi-agency thematic audits are completed by the LSCB audit group G Jun-15 LSCB / AC Audits show evidence of effective information sharing and shared analysis.
-6c.
-What can the Board do to address it? agency ownership of risk Review and strengthen LSCB work plan for 2015- 16.
-G Mar-15 Agencies appropriately manage risk and constructively challenge each other in the best interests of children.
+Children's Social Care & Education Promote effective multi- agency ownership of risk and risk management.
+Review and strengthen LSCB work plan for 2015- 16.
+G Mar-15 LSCB Agencies appropriately manage risk and constructively challenge each other in the best interests of children.